Contact Safe Environment Intranet for Staff and Parishes The Cathedral of Christ the Light

 Who determines eligibility?

-Completed applications are sent to Private School Aid Service (PSAS) for need analysis.
-Students are then ranked solely on financial need and are then prioritized according to FACE granting guidelines and available resources.
-Granting guidelines for the 2013-14 school year will be made available along with application forms in January 2013.
+Completed applications are sent to FACTS for need analysis.
+Students are then ranked by financial need according to the published Department of Housing and Urban Development (HUD) Low-Income Guidelines for Alameda and Contra Costa Counties.
+Students are then prioritized according to FACE granting guidelines and available resources.
+Review the FACE HUD Income Guidelines here.

 When do I receive a grant?

 FACE makes payments in the Fall and Spring semesters directly through the schools.
 Adjustments to individual student account tuition balances are then made accordingly.
-No checks are sent directly to families or students.
+No checks are sent to families or students directly.

 How much is a FACE grant?

-A grant for an elementary school student covers $1,750 of tuition costs and a high school education grant covers $3,050 of tuition costs.
-For those receiving aid from other sources like the Basic Fund, aid packages will adjusted accordingly.
+For the 2021-2022 academic year, a grant for an elementary school student covers $2,250 of tuition costs, and a high school education grant covers $3,500 of tuition costs.
+For those receiving aid from other sources like the BASIC Fund, aid packages will be adjusted accordingly.

 I don’t know if a FACE grant will cover the assistance I need.
 Are there other forms of support?

-Should I send the information to PSAS directly to ensure it arrives on time?
+Should I send the information to FACTS directly to ensure it arrives on time?

-It is better to work with the schools to confirm your application is sent by the March 15, 2013 deadline.
-Keep your documentation of when you send your information in, particularly if additional information is requested by PSAS as a follow-up to your initial application.
+It is better to work with the schools to confirm your application is sent by the determined deadline.
+Keep a record of your documentation and when you send your information in, particularly if additional information is requested by FACTS as a follow-up to your initial application.

 Will exceptions be made for circumstances beyond your control that prevented the meeting of deadlines?

-Out of fairness to all applicants who successfully submit requests for grants on time and limited financial resources, exceptions for deadlines are made only for families where documentation of technical or administrative errors resulted in improperly processing their application by the school, PSAS service or FACE.
+Out of fairness to all applicants who successfully submit on-time requests for grants, exceptions for deadlines are made only for families where verified technical or administrative errors resulted in improperly processing their application by the school, FACTS service, or FACE.
 No exceptions to grant priority guidelines will be made.